Parmenidas/github-final-project/README.md

-# Project for testing basic Github functinality
+# Project for testing basic Github functionality

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.